yuan-cc/yuan-cc.github.io/research/projects/complementarity.md

-we present another type of constraints on the origins of IceCube diffuse neutrinos, using the negative results from the clustering test of neutrino-induced muon track events.
+In addition, we present another type of constraints on the origins of IceCube diffuse neutrinos, using the negative results from the clustering test of neutrino-induced muon track events.
 These high-energy track events are generally detected by IceCube with the angular resolution